More than 30 indicted in Oklahoma heroin trafficking operations

-More than 30 individuals were named in two separate indictments this month for their alleged roles in heroin trafficking operations in Oklahoma.
+More than 30 people were named in two separate indictments this month for their alleged roles in heroin trafficking operations in Oklahoma.

 The indictments were unsealed late Tuesday after the Drug Enforcement Administration, along with state and local law enforcement agencies, arrested 23 people in a task force operation.
 At least 18 of those named are known to be unlawfully in the country, according to a news release from the U.S. Attorney’s Office for the Northern District of Oklahoma.